 Explore and eat your way through dozens of Japanese vendors like Fujinomiya Yakisoba Society, K. Minamoto, and so much more!
 Food items average at $10, making Japan Fes. a rather affordable way to immerse yourself in delicious Japanese cuisine.
 The event normally brings in 250,000 yearly visitors and is held 20 times per year, and you won’t want to miss it!
 Learn more about it here.

 The country’s largest weekly open-air food market is already up and running, and Smorgasburg should be on every foodie’s summertime bucket list!
-With 3 locations across NYC (World Trade Center, Williamsburg, Prospect Park), the market brings together the city’s very best food vendors selling their tasty treats.
-It varies by lcoation but popular shops include Big Mozz, Everything Oxtail, Mao’s Bao, Wah Gwaan, and more!
+With three locations across NYC (World Trade Center, Williamsburg, and Prospect Park), the market brings together the city’s very best food vendors selling their tasty treats.
+It varies by location, but popular shops include Big Mozz, Everything Oxtail, Mao’s Bao, Wah Gwaan, and more!
 See the locations and food vendor list for Smorgasburg here!

 Who doesn’t love a day on the water?
 Escape the city heat and spend your time relaxing (or partying) on some luxurious cruises around the Hudson and East River.
-From wine tastings, brunching, & dancing, take all your favorite summer activities and make them that much better afloat!
+From wine tastings to brunching and dancing, take all your favorite summer activities and make them that much better afloat!
 Take in the skyline and cheers your friends because there’s a cruise experience for everyone, day or night…hey why not both!?
 See the full list of cruises here.

 If we know one thing, it’s that summers in NYC are HOT!
 From sweaty subway rides, to AC’s units dripping on you, taking advantage of pools are an essential way to survive the season.
-See the full list of NYC public pools here, which are open through Labor Day Weekend.
+See the full list of NYC public pools here, which are open through September 8.

 Also, don’t forget to check out America’s only floating pool right here in NYC!